client9/libinjection/misc/doc-sqli-python.md

 The output is a string of length 1 (a single character).
 If it's "\0" (i.e. `chr(0)`), then it means "nothing matched" or "not found"

-This is likely to change in V4 of libinjection to nicer but, today, this is what it is.
+This is likely to change in version 4 of libinjection to be nicer but, today, this is what it is.

 Of note is this line: